oracle/spring-cloud-oracle/database/spring-cloud-stream-binder-oracle-txeventq/README.md

-# TxEventQ support for Spring Cloud Stream
+# [TxEventQ](https://www.oracle.com/database/advanced-queuing/) support for Spring Cloud Stream

 This version of the binder supports Spring Boot 3+/Spring framework 6+.

+For more information on queuing within Oracle Database, see the official documentation for [Transactional Event Queues](https://www.oracle.com/database/advanced-queuing/).

 ## Getting started